ganrad/aks-aspnet-sqldb-rest/README.md

     az provider register -n Microsoft.ContainerService
     ```

-2. At this point, you can use a) The Azure Portal Web UI to create an AKS cluster and b) The Kubernetes Dashboard UI to deploy the Springboot Microservice application artifacts.
-To use a web browser (*Web UI*) for deploying the AKS cluster and application artifacts, refer to the steps in [extensions/k8s-dash-deploy](./extensions/k8s-dash-deploy).

-    **NOTE**: If you are new to Kubernetes and not comfortable with issuing commands on a Linux terminal window, use the Azure Portal and the Kubernetes dashboard UI (link above).

-    Alternatively, if you prefer CLI for deploying and managing resources on Azure and Kubernetes, continue with the next steps.

-    (If you haven't already) Open a terminal window and login to the Linux VM (Bastion host).
+2. (If you haven't already) Open a SSH terminal window and login to the Linux VM (Bastion host).
     ```
     #
     # Check if kubectl is installed OK
     $ kubectl version -o yaml
     ```

+3. Create an AKS cluster.

-3. Refer to the commands below to create an AKS cluster.
-If you haven't already created a **resource group**, you will need to create one first.
-If needed, go back to step [A] and review the steps for the same.
-Cluster creation will take a few minutes to complete.
+    Refer to the commands below to create the AKS cluster.
+It will take a few minutes for the AKS cluster to get provisioned.
     ```
-    # Create a 1 Node AKS cluster
+    # Create a 2 Node AKS cluster
-    $ az aks create --resource-group myResourceGroup --name akscluster --node-count 1 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac  --kubernetes-version "1.11.4"
+    $ az aks create --resource-group myResourceGroup --name akscluster --node-count 2 --dns-name-prefix akslab --generate-ssh-keys --disable-rbac --kubernetes-version "1.11.5"
     #
     # Verify state of AKS cluster
     $ az aks show -g myResourceGroup -n akscluster --output table